Gibberlings3/Morpheus562-s-Kitpack/README.md

 - Weapons receive a -2 penalty to all damage rolls.
 - May not use ranged weapons.
 - May not use shields.

+### Deathbringer (Prestige Kit)

+Deathbringers are a special group of warriors of Bhaal trained in the art of intimidation and war.
+Those trained in the ways of the Deathbringer may fell their foes with a single blow, and every enemy slain at their hand fuels their rage and ferocity..
+They are also a group of scattered cultists that are still trying to revive Bhaal, even though his essence is locked up in the Upper Planes.

+Advantages:
+- 15th Level: Gains the Carnage passive ability.

+CARNAGE: When the Deathbringer slays an opponent, he will fuel their rage and ferocity dealing an additional +10% physical damage for one round.

+- 17th Level: Gains the Deathbringer Assault passive ability.

+DEATHBRINGER ASSAULT: The Deathbringer has a 3% on hit of dealing an additional +200 slashing damage with a 10% of stunning the target for 2 rounds.
+A successful save vs. Spell with a -4 penalty negates being stunned.

+- 20th Level: May use the Savage Blows ability once per day and gains an additional use every 5 levels thereafter.

+SAVAGE BLOWS: The Deathbringer's attacks for the next 10 seconds will progressively weaken the any struck opponent.
+The hit target will lose 1 point of strength per hit for the next 2 rounds.

+Disadvantages:
+- Alignment restricted to evil.
+- May not dual class.

+Please note, this prestige kit requires a player meet the following prerequisite requirements:
+- Character level 15 in pure class fighter
+- No kits nor multi/dual classing
+- Must be evil alignment

 ## Rangers